-4. If you’re married, share a car with your wife.
+4. If you’re married and without kids, share a car with your wife.
 Kate and I have been sharing just one car since we’ve been married.
 Yeah, it can be a pain planning our schedules occasionally, but overall the experience hasn’t been bad at all and has become our normal.
 We’ve saved money on gas, maintenance, and insurance and the rides together provide us with time to talk and catch up with each other.

 5. Pay auto insurance annually, instead of every six months.
 There’s usually a nice discount if you do this.
 Other ways to score discounts with car insurance include maintaining a safe driving record, shopping around for the best price, and staying with the same insurance company for an extended period of time.